ooandreoo/login-frontend-001/README.md

-# login-frontend-001
+# login-frontend-0001
-Simple login made with html and css for educational purposes
+Login frontend built only with html and css for learning purposes